 Welcome, reader, to my showcase of published works.
-Here you'll find my flash fiction and short stories that have appeared in magazines and anthologies over the years.
+Here you'll find my works of fiction that have appeared in magazines and anthologies.
 Links to my novels are coming soon.

 Winner — Best Fiction — Dark Sire Magazine

 He cashed the check and paid a premium for a living ship.
 It seemed appropriate to name it Darling Red, after Jane.
 He wasn’t thrilled about its hair and veins or the urine-like fluids that dripped from the walls after feedings.
 It could only transport one comfortably, two if they shared a single bed, which Zee couldn’t imagine doing, not yet, maybe never.
 But it did what he needed—it healed itself.

 Of the Beholder

 Free Bundle Fantasy & Science Fiction

 Arms of Venus